DataDog/KubeHound/docs/user-guide/getting-started.md

 ## Access the KubeHound data

 At this point, the KubeHound data has been ingested in KubeHound's [graph database](../architecture.md).
-You can use any client that supports accessing JanusGraph - we recommend using [gdotv](https://gdotv.com/):
+You can use any client that supports accessing JanusGraph - a comprehensive list is available on the [JanusGraph home page](https://janusgraph.org/).
+We also provide a showcase [Jupyter Notebook](../../deployments/kubehound/notebook/KubeHound.ipynb) to get you started.
+This is accessible on [http://locahost:8888](http://locahost:8888) after starting KubeHound backend.

-- Download and install gdotv from the [official website](https://gdotv.com/)
-- Create a connection to the local KubeHound JanusGraph instance
-    1. Click on the `New database connection` button
-    2. Enter `localhost` as an hostname, and click on the `Test connection` button
-    3. Once the connection is successful, click `Submit` - you're good to go!

 ## Visualize and query the KubeHound data